 The Speaker photos tab is used to manage all the speaker profile pictures.
 Here you can upload/download pictures to/from your speaker's profiles.

 Uploading speaker profile pictures

-Using the speaker photos tab you can bulk upload pictures directly to their profiles in the workspace.
-This will be much faster than uploading the pictures one-by-one in the individual speaker profiles.
+Using the speaker photos tab you can bulk upload pictures to your workspace and then link them to their corresponding speaker profiles.
+This will be faster than uploading the pictures one-by-one in the individual speaker profiles.

 Downloading speaker profile pictures